-How often does one get the opportunity to SUP ancient springs and coastal dune lakes?
+How often does one get the opportunity to paddle board ancient springs and coastal dune lakes?

-We’re talking about a veritable SUP paradise that you just can’t find anywhere else in the US.
+We’re talking about a veritable paddle boarding paradise that you just can’t find anywhere else in the US.
 It's river paddling but on flat water with a view right to the bottom of the river.

-Located along Central Florida’s "Nature Coast," Crystal River is one of the few places where you can swim with manatees.
+Located along Central Florida’s "Nature Coast," Crystal River is one of the few places where you can paddle board and swim with manatees.
 The springs flow at a constant 72 degrees, making the waters attractive to all sorts of swimmers in the winter.

 The West Indian manatees are very large aquatic mammals, weighing in around 1,000 pounds and measuring about 10 feet in length.
 They are docile, slow-moving swimmers that eat 10-15 percent of their body weight daily in aquatic plants.

 They often surface for air every 30 seconds while active and every 20 minutes while sleeping.
 Manatees have no natural enemies and the biggest threats to their survival are interactions with watercraft and loss of habitat.
 You need to be very careful with your paddle board and SUP paddle so as not to strike these beautiful beasts.

 They were placed on the endangered species list in 1966 and have since been under close watch in order to ensure the survival of the species.